 You’ll feel this zippy effect even faster if you take an iron supplement and/or eat iron-rich foods to make up for the iron loss and if you quiet menstrual cramps with your favorite menstrual cramp remedy.

-By the end of your Week 1, most of you will be feeling a full surge in estrogen-fueled energy.
+By the end of your Week 1, you’ll likely be feeling a full surge in estrogen-fueled energy.

-And some may actually feel a bit too buzzy–perhaps, having a bit of jitteriness or an on-edge feeling–from the sudden rise in this hormone.
-If that’s the case with you, obviously it’s wise to steer clear of stimulants, like caffeine and nicotine.
-If you need to take the edge off, try exercising, sipping chamomile tea, meditating and/or yoga, which all help usher in soothing calm.
+And, if you’re sensitive to rising estrogen, you may actually feel a bit too buzzy–perhaps, experience a bit of jitteriness or an on-edge feeling.
+If that’s the case with you, steer clear of stimulants, like caffeine and nicotine.
+If you need to take the edge off, try low- to moderate-intensity exercise, sipping chamomile tea, meditating and/or yoga, which all help usher in soothing calm.

 Week 2: High-flying

-This is the week of your cycle when physical and mental energy peak thanks to high estrogen and a short spike in testosterone.
+This is the week of your cycle when physical and mental energy peak.
+Credit goes high estrogen, which rises throughout this phase, and a short spike in testosterone that occurs during ovulation.

 The good news: You can speed through tasks faster, tackle mentally or physically challenging project with more ease, stay up late and get up early (or pull an all-nighter) and generally push the limits of whatever you want to do.

-The bad news: This soaring mental energy can make you way more easily distracted, making it difficult to focus all this energy on one project–and see it through to the finish without starting another one and another one and another one…and then not completing any.
-So, your challenge is to rein in your brain and use tools to keep you on task, such as writing reminders on sticky notes around you or setting alarms on your phone or computer to ensure you reach certain points of a project by specific times.
+The bad news: This soaring mental energy can make you way more easily distracted.
+As a result, it may be difficult to focus all your high energy on one project and see it through to the finish without starting another one and another one and another one…without fully completing any.
+So, your challenge is to rein in your brain and use tools to keep you on task.
+For example, you can write reminders on sticky notes and post them in places you’ll see them, like your coffee mug.
+Or you can set alarms on your phone or computer to ensure you reach certain points of a project by specific times.

 Do you rarely if ever experience a surge in pep during your Week 2?
-It could be due to a hormone imbalance or other health issue, an overwhelming amount of stress or a vitamin or mineral deficiency.
-If you and your health care provider can pinpoint the cause–and find a fix–you can enjoy this high-energy phase, too.
+This is a sign that there’s a health issue that needs to be addressed.
+Just some example include an overwhelming amount of stress, a vitamin or mineral deficiency or a thyroid condition.
+If you and your healthcare provider can pinpoint the cause–and find a fix–you can enjoy this high-energy phase, too.